 If you think someone is overdosing, call 9-1-1 immediately.

-There are two situations in which friends, family, and work colleagues might find themselves in a position to help someone who is using illicit drugs: when the person seeks to stop using, through a recovery program; or when someone has overdosed.
+There are two situations in which friends, family members, and work colleagues might find themselves in a position to help someone who is using illicit drugs: when the person seeks to stop using, through a recovery program; or when someone has overdosed.
 To know what to do for overdose, see the Rescue page.

 Whether someone you know has recently started misusing opioids, is considering treatment, or is in recovery, they need a strong support network to help overcome addiction.
 But the truth is, opioid misuse can put a strain on everyone whose lives touch the person who seeks to stop using.
 That’s why recovery involves patience and new ways of thinking for all.